 The very first thing I always do is put a couple of wraps of fluorocarbon or monofilament on my spool.
 Braid tends to slip on the spool and by covering the spool in standard fishing line, it’ll give the braid something to bite into.
 All you have to do is cover the spool in one layer and you’re good to go.

 After that, you’ll want to tie your braided line onto the mono or fluoro you just put on.
-I’ll normally use the FG knot and I think it’s the most popular for this.
+I’ll normally use the Double Uni knot and I think it’s the most popular for this.
 The video below will show you how to tie that knot.

 You’ll want to fill up your spool so there’s a 1/8 inch gap between the line and the top of the spool.
 You don’t need more because you probably won’t use it and you don’t want less because it won’t cast as well.